getlackey/inline-edit/README.md

 # Inline Edit
 Angularjs implementation of in-line editing.
 Assumes all data is passed as an angular model or an HTTP resource following a naming convention.

 Requires angularjs, angular-sanitize and restangular.
 Developed for modern browsers.

+This module is part of the [Lackey framework](https://www.npmjs.com/package/lackey-framework) that is used to build the [Lackey CMS](http://lackey.io) amongst other projects.

 ## Install